miktim/Arithmisha/README.md

 # arithmisha
-Dedicated to my granddaughters and to my future grandsons: https://miktim.github.io/arithmisha
+Dedicated to granddaughters and to grandsons.
+Not just a web game ... :
+https://miktim.github.io/arithmisha